 - September 20, 2012: Initiated

 - July 1, 2019: Revised [removed Tuition Surcharge after state repealed it]

 - July 22, 2022: Revised

 - Student Complaints (Student Assistance and Support Services)

 VII.
 Frequently Asked Questions

-The last person to address the complaint, whether the resolution was in the student’s favor or not, constitutes resolution.
+The last person to address the complaint within the applicable procedure, whether the resolution was in the student’s favor or not, constitutes resolution.

 If there is an existing appeals process in place, the complaint is not required to be logged.
 Such existing appeals processes may include: Satisfactory Academic Progress, academic petitions, suspension appeals, final course grade appeals, graduate student termination appeals, sexual harassment, and violations of the Code of Student Academic Integrity and the Code of Student Responsibility.
 Complaints about the process of the formal appeal process however should be included.

 Do complaints from former students or applicants need to be entered?